 Most travellers to the Amalfi Coast, start their trip in Naples and if you want to eat something historic then the only choice in this vibrant city is pizza.
-Naples has long had the reputation as the home of pizza in Italy.
+Naples has long had a reputation as the home of pizza in Italy.
 It is important that you put from your mind any pizza experiences you might have before entering this city.
 The blocky, stodgy, overloaded creations we call pizzas share none of their DNA with the marvels that are created in Naples.
-The lightness, the deliciously simple toppings are all captured in a fresh and pliable pizza that is cooked in 900⁰F wood fired ovens.
-Pizza, being essentially a street food, must retain its malleability allowing you to fold up the hot slice and eat it on the go without losing one morsel of its lush topping.
-Naples has mastered this art and if you can drop in to L’Antica Pizzaria Da Michele where the Cordurra family has been in business since 1870 you will experience pizza perfection.
+The lightness, the deliciously simple toppings are all captured in a fresh and pliable pizza that is cooked in 900⁰F wood-fired ovens.
+Pizza, being essentially street food, must retain its malleability allowing you to fold up the hot slice and eat it on the go without losing one morsel of its lush topping.
+Naples has mastered this art and if you can drop into L’Antica Pizzaria Da Michele where the Cordurra family has been in business since 1870 you will experience pizza perfection.
 This Neapolitan landmark requires no fuss or nonsense to woo its patrons.
 The food is its own advocate!

 Via Cesare Sersale 1-3, Naples

 Open every day.
 Cash only, no credit cards accepted.